limegimlet/data_viz/README.md

 # Visualizing major-league baseball stats with dimple.js

-Course files & final project for the Udacity Data Visualization, part of the Data Analyst nanodegree.
+Course files & final project for the Udacity Data Visualization course, part of the Data Analyst nanodegree.

 ## Summary

 This plot highlights the difference in average homeruns and batting averages for right-, left-, and ambidextrous major-league baseball players, without any clear correlation to height or weight.
 It uses the [dimple.js](http://dimplejs.org/) charting library.

+## Data

+The data comes originally Udacity's baseball [data set](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/baseball_data.csv) of stats for 1157 professional players.

+The final visualizations use 2 datasets that are slightly modified versions of the original:

+* Plot 1 uses a long-format version of the dataset, `baseball_data_long.csv`.
+The variable names were stacked into an `attribute` category column, and their values into a `value` column.
+This allows the creation of a categorical x-axis for all 4 baseball metrics.
+* Plots 2 & 3 use the original wide-format `baseball_data.csv` with an additional `counts` column.
+It stores the total number of people in that player's `handedness` group, so it can be used to size the bubbles.
+* Both .csv's had column names and values renamed, described in the Feedback details section.

 ## Design